 - A non-profit organization.
 A registered charitable society that does not exist to profit off of people or pay its Counsellors commission or incentives based on the number of people that they sign up onto a certain program.

 - An accredited member of a recognized Canadian credit counselling association.
-There are two of these in Canada.
-You can find a list of accredited members in your area on either of there websites:
+You can find an accredited agency here.

 - An accredited member of the Better Business Bureau in good standing.

 - How We Approach Debt Settlements: How Our Debt Settlement Services Work

 - Is a Debt Settlement Program the Best Option for Me?

 - The Dangers of a For-Profit Debt Settlement Program: How it Can Hurt You